Max Cavalera

-Massimiliano Antonio "Max" Cavalera ([masimiliˈɐnu ɐ̃ˈtoni.u kavaˈleɾɐ, - ɐ̃ˈtonju -]; born August 4, 1969) is a Brazilian musician.
-He co-founded the heavy metal band Sepultura in 1984 with his brother Igor Cavalera, and was the band's lead singer and rhythm guitarist until his departure in 1996.
-He currently plays in the heavy metal bands Soulfly, Cavalera Conspiracy and Killer Be Killed.
+Massimiliano Antonio "Max" Cavalera ([masimiliˈɐnu ɐ̃ˈtoni.u kavaˈleɾɐ, - ɐ̃ˈtonju -]; born 4 August 1969) is a Brazilian musician.
+He co-founded the heavy metal band Sepultura in 1984 with his brother Igor Cavalera, and was the band's lead singer and rhythm guitarist until his departure in 1997.
+He currently plays in the heavy metal bands Soulfly, Cavalera Conspiracy, Killer Be Killed and Go Ahead and Die.
 Cavalera was also involved in a short-lived side project called Nailbomb.

-Career and influences
+Biography

+Max Cavalera's father, Graziano Cavalera, was an employee of the Italian Consulate in Belo Horizonte.
+He died at 41 years of age, when Max was nine years old.
+Cavalera's family was in a state of financial crisis and family turbulence when he formed Sepultura with his younger brother, Igor, in the bohemian neighborhood of Santa Tereza in Belo Horizonte.
+He moved to São Paulo in 1989 together with the other members of the band, sharing an apartment in Santa Cecília, São Paulo.
+In 1992, he relocated to Phoenix, Arizona.
+He did not begin to make spiritual music until after he quit Sepultura in January 1997.
+He then formed Soulfly in Phoenix, Arizona.

+He reunited with his brother Igor in their band Cavalera Conspiracy.